-The Best Cooling Sheets 2021Updated on February 26, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Cooling Sheets 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 When all you want is a restful night’s sleep, there are few things more frustrating than waking up hot, in a sweat, and unable to fall back asleep.

 There are a handful of reasons why you might sleep hot.
 Some, like your natural body temperature, are beyond your ability to change.
 But others, like your bedding, are worth your attention if you’re hoping to sleep cooler.

 Because you are in direct contact with your sheets, they play a huge role in your bed’s temperature regulation.
 With so many options on the market, though, finding the best sheets for hot sleepers can be a daunting task.

 Our guide breaks it all down for you.
 You’ll find a quick summary of our top picks for the best cooling sheets as well as a broader introduction to the key things to keep in mind when shopping for new sheets.

 |Brushed Microfiber Sheets||100% polyester||Smooth and soft microfiber; Huge selection of colors and patterns; Lifetime satisfaction guarantee||$24.79-29.70|

 |Percale Sheet Set||100% Egyptian cotton||Luxurious long-staple cotton; Cooling percale weave; 60-day trial||$169-239|

 |Bali Bamboo Sheet Set||40% bamboo, 60% polyester||Bamboo promotes comfort cooling; 90-day trial||$114.99-199.99|

 |Night Sweat Sheets||100% polyester||Especially breathable athletic polyfiber; Microfiber brushing for softness||$79.95-99.95|